Social Work - SOWO

 SOWO 7700 FOUNDATIONS OF SOCIAL WORK RESEARCH (3) LEC.
 3. This course provides a study of quantitative and qualitative research methods in order to build knowledge for social work practice.
-Students will be prpared to develop, implement and communicate ethical, empirically-based scientific knowledge.
+Students will be prepared to develop, implement and communicate ethical, empirically-based scientific knowledge.

 SOWO 7920 GENERALIST FIELD (10) INT.
 10. SU.
 This course prepares students for responsible, competent entry into the profession by providing opportunities to practice social work with a generalist perspective in agency settings under educational supervision.
 This course requires completion of 432 total hours in an agency setting.

 SOWO 7930 ADVANCED FIELD (12) INT.
 12. SU.
 Pr.
 SOWO 7920.
 Coreq.
 SOWO 7950.
 This course provides upper level graduate social work students with opportunities to develop advanced generalist and clinical practice skills under the supervision of an MSW Field Instructor.
 Students complete 512 hours in an approved agency during this field experience.
 Course may be repeated for a maximum of 18 credit hours.